Abandoning the American Dream: the story of those who returned to their homeland

 Oksana Nycheporuk from Lviv picked up the 2 green card times and only the second time decided to leave.
 In the US, she was met by a friend, she invited me for a month.
 The terms were clearly stipulated, and Oksana knew that in a month she would have to take care of herself herself.

 “I found a job quickly.
-The apartment where I lived with 2 girls was 5 minutes from the office, and the issue with the car was not acute.
+The apartment where I lived with 2 girls was located 5 minutes from the office, and the car issue was not an issue.
 And the neighbors bought cars - there are big problems with public transport in small towns.
-In New York, San Francisco, Washington, or other cities with buses and subways, you can do without a car.
+In New York, San Francisco, Washington or other cities where there are buses and subways, you can get by without a car.
 In our Linden, New Jersey, you can't live without a car.
-And the car is, as a rule, credit and bank bondage.
-To have enough money to pay for basic expenses and necessary purchases, I had to work from morning to evening.
-Every month, my employer withheld money for health insurance.
-I tried to rent a house without neighbors, but pretty soon my salary was cut and I had to look for a room again ”.
+And a car is, as a rule, a loan and banking bondage.
+In order to have enough money to pay basic expenses and necessary purchases, I needed to work from morning to evening.
+Every month my employer withheld money for my health insurance.
+I tried to rent a place without neighbors, but pretty soon my salary was cut and I had to look for a room again.”

-Oksana has lived in the USA for 2 years.
-I was worried that she was so eager to start a new life, went through the brutal selection of the immigration service, endured the humiliation of competitors, spent such efforts, but still decided to return to her homeland.
-She decided that by the age of 40, she needed to have more than a rented room and a hopeless job.
-True, she did not cut ends - she plans to come to the United States from time to time so as not to lose her green card.
+Oksana lived in the USA for 2 years.
+She was worried that she was so eager to start a new life, went through a cruel selection process from the immigration service, endured the humiliation of her competitors, spent so much effort, but still decided to return to her homeland.
+She decided that by the age of 40 she needed to have something more than a rented room and a dead-end job.
+True, she didn’t cut ends - she plans to come to the United States from time to time so as not to lose her green card.

 The main responsibilities of green card holders:

-The green card is a confirmation that you have the status LPR (lawful permanent resident) and it is indefinite.
-The same cannot be said about the card itself, which must be changed every 10 years, in the event that you do not want to change this status on the status of a US citizen.
+The green card is a confirmation that you have the status LPR (lawful permanent resident - legal permanent resident), and it is of unlimited duration.
+The same cannot be said about the card itself, which must be changed every 10 years, if you do not want to change this status on the status of a US citizen.

 Immigration services can take away your status if you: